Meet the team

 Our centre has a dedicated team on hand to help you perfect your skills and to answer any questions you may have.
-Our teaching associates work between clinical practice and the university, and are always on hand to help you brush up on your skills.
-As a team we're dedicated to supporting you so you can have an individual student experience and preparing you as fully as possible for practice.
+Our teaching associates who work between clinical practice and the university are always on hand to help you brush up on your skills.
+Our technical team includes experts in simulation technology and experienced medical makeup artists who, where appropriate, will design and create various realistic wounds and lacerations on mannequins and simulated patients to make your learning as lifelike as possible.
+Both teams work together to create authentic scenarios and simulated environments to maximise your learning potential.
+As a team we're dedicated to supporting you so you can have a student experience which will give you confidence and prepare you as fully as possible for practice.

 Our simulated patients will give you the most realistic preparation of ward life

 We have simulated patients who volunteer with us and give you the chance to practise skills on new people with different backgrounds, so you can learn how to use your techniques on members of the public beyond your classmates.

 In your second and third years you will regularly spend class time with simulated patients, learning how to combine the communication and compassionate care skills we teach you with the practical requirements of treating patients such as taking blood pressure and administering controlled drugs.

 A critical care unit with adjoining technology control room